 This is your opportunity to talk about bigger and smaller.
 This cup is bigger and holds more water versus this cup which is smaller and doesn’t hold as much.
 Use them to pour, dip, and stack for fun.

 3. Need bubbles?
-Add blue Dawn.
+Add an eco-friendly dish soap.

 Bubbles are great for scooping and even building.
 Build mounds of bubbles.
 Use them to create soups and stews and all kinds of imaginary wonders.
 Plus, bubbles make great mustaches, beards and “clothing” to cover certain areas for photo opportunities.